CARGLUMIC ACID tablet, for suspension

 Treatment Initiation

-Initiate Carglumic acid tablets for oral suspension treatment as soon as the diagnosis of NAGS deficiency is suspected, which may be as soon as at birth, and managed by a physician and medical team experienced in metabolic disorders.
+Initiate Carglumic acid tablets for oral suspension treatment as soon as the diagnosis of NAGS deficiency is suspected, which may be as soon as at birth, and supervised by a healthcare provider experienced in the treatment of metabolic disorders.

 Dosage for Acute Hyperammonemia due to NAGS Deficiency

-The recommended daily dosage of Carglumic acid tablets for oral suspension in pediatric and adult patients for acute hyperammonemia due to NAGS deficiency is 100 mg/kg to 250 mg/kg.
+The recommended dosage of Carglumic acid tablets for oral suspension in adult and pediatric patients for acute hyperammonemia due to NAGS deficiency is (based on actual body weight) 100 mg/kg to 250 mg/kg orally daily.

 Divide the daily dosage into 2 to 4 doses and round to the nearest 100 mg (i.e., half of a Carglumic acid tablets for oral suspension).